ncsa/ncsa_system_documentation/docs/source/common/allocations/by-resource.rst

 Research Consulting Services
 -------------------------------------------

 Research Consulting resources are available to Illinois researchers, at **no cost**, through the Illinois Computes program.
-Submit an Illinois Computes request through the `NCSA XRAS portal <https://xras-submit.ncsa.illinois.edu/>`_; choose "Start a New Illinois Computes Program Submission". (:ref:`How to submit a new XRAS portal request <xras-new>`.)
+Submit an Illinois Computes request through the `NCSA XRAS portal <https://xras-submit.ncsa.illinois.edu/>`_; choose **Start a New Illinois Computes Program Submission**. (:ref:`How to submit a new XRAS portal request <xras-new>`.)

 .. _allocate-taiga: